valentinschabschneider/elliot/README.md

 ### Included static files

-For your convenience Elliot exposes a view static files that can come in handy (preview styles / handlers).
+For your convenience Elliot exposes a view static files that can come in handy (preview styles / handlers / text rendering fixes).
 You can find them under [/src/static](/src/static) which is also exposed under `/static` when hosted.
 View the demo sources to see how to use them.

 ## Contribute